Yashdeep1608/kiryato/README.md

-# Kriyato – IT Company Landing Page
+# Kriyato – IT Solutions

 ## Overview

-**Kriyato** is a modern, responsive, SEO-friendly landing page built using HTML, CSS, and JavaScript, based on the open-source [Solid State](https://html5up.net/solid-state) template by HTML5 UP.
+**Kriyato** is a modern, responsive, SEO-friendly Business Site built using HTML, CSS, and JavaScript, based on the open-source [Solid State](https://html5up.net/solid-state) template by HTML5 UP.
 This website is designed to present our IT services, engage potential clients, and offer a clean experience across all devices.

 ## Features